4 Signs You Might be Struggling with Depression

 It’s natural to feel down or anxious from time to time.
 What’s not natural, however, is prolonged feelings of hopelessness and despair.
 When these emotions grab hold, and won’t let go, it is likely you may have depression.
 Depression makes every day a constant challenge.
 You no longer enjoy life as you once did.
 Just getting out of bed can feel overwhelming.

-But, through education and therapy, you can overcome depression and get back to the life you were meant to live.
+But, through education and counseling, you can overcome depression and get back to the life you were meant to live.

-If you’re unsure of whether you are suffering from depression, read on to learn 4 common signs of the disease.
+If you’re unsure of whether you are suffering from depression, read on to learn about 4 signs you might be struggling with depression.

 Signs of Depression